Tinker? Tailor? Soldier? Sailor? Who lived in your house?

 From the the grandest mansion, to the smallest cottage, each has a unique history.

 Researching the history of your house.

 Who lived in my house?
 When was it built?
 What is its history?
 Discovering the history of your house can be a fascinating challenge.
 The house does not have to be grand or large, even the smallest cottage can be researched.
-However, it may not be possible to find its complete history, nor even the date it was built.
+Each house has a unique history.
+But because of incomplete archives it may not be possible to discover its complete history, nor even the date it was built.
 Nevertheless, it will be possible to find out a little about who lived in your house and who owned it.

-The first step is to set out what you know already.
-Then try the title deeds to the house which may contain some information.
+The next step is to set out what you know already about the history of the house.
+The title deeds to the house which may contain some information.
 If you do not have them, they may be at your solicitors or building society.
 It is unlikely they will go back many years, but they may give some recent information on the house owners.
-They may also give any indication if the house has changed in its function. i.e from a commercial premises to residential.
+Unfortunately when the Land Registry system was created thousands of old title deeds were thrown away once the property had been registered.

 Ask your neighbours, if they have lived in area for some time they may know a little of the previous occupiers.

 There is little point in duplicating work already carried out.
 Check to see if your house has a heritage listing with English Heritage.
 If it has, you may find a very detailed description of its architecture.